Axxon/Axxon/README.md

 My value is not limited to a framework.
 I clarify product needs, ship the requested features and leave code easier to understand, test and operate.
 I work across architecture, implementation, API contracts, review, CI/CD, performance, observability and production support.

 I am open to senior backend or backend-oriented full-stack roles, initially fully remote from France, with a path toward technical leadership.
-Voice AI, conversational interfaces, speech technologies and AI-assisted communication are especially interesting to me.

 ## Core engineering